swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 We didn't want that, because ActiveSupport is a set of a WHOLE LOT of features that we did not want to use in our simple gem and we didn't want to make it Rails-Specific.

-We thought about implementing it on our own, but then we've found the `DRY::Inflector` - which is exactly what we needed.
+We thought about implementing it on our own, but then we've found the `dry-inflector` - which is exactly what we needed.

-### Dry::Inflector
+### DRY-INFLECTOR

 *dry-inflector* is a simple gem that wraps several useful string transformations into a small `inflector` object.
 Because it is so small, we gladly injected that into our internal ecosystem.